Exchanging guilder banknotes

 - We will take your application into consideration if it meets all conditions.

 - If you have submitted your application first without sending your money, then we will notify you when your application has been approved.
-You can then send your money by post or make an appointment to visit our exchange counter in Haarlem.
+You can then send your money by post or make an appointment to visit our exchange counter in Amsterdam.

 - If you sent your money and application form together and we approve it, then you will receive compensation.
 We will not send you a separate notice about this.